Policies

 (iii) you make no modifications to any materials,

-(iv) you do not use the materials in a manner that suggest an association with any of our services.
+(iv) you do not use the materials in a manner that suggests an association with any of our services.

 3. No Liability